GuillaumeSalles/phi-vscode/README.md

-# Phi Studio
+# Phi for Visual Studio Code

-Design components for the web, generate code you can trust.
+Design components in Visual Studio Code, generate code you can trust.

-## What is Phi Studio?
+## What is Phi for VS Code?

-Phi Studio lets you define the specs of your components and then generate code you can use in your web apps.
-By limiting the scope to the web platform, Phi Studio can leverage powerful CSS features like media queries and pseudo classes to generate a good part of your design system.
+Phi is a VS Code extension that lets you define the specs of your components and then generate code you can use in your web apps.
+By limiting the scope to the web platform, Phi can leverage powerful CSS features like media queries and pseudo classes to generate a good part of your design system.

-Phi Studio is not a creativity tool.

-Phi is still at a really early stage so you will probably encounters some bugs.
+Phi is still in alpha so you will encounters some bugs.

 ## Code generation